vanshika-medi/Nanodegree---Capstone-Project/starter_file/README.md

 * **Parameter Sampler** : *BayesianParameterSampling* is being used.
 It defines Bayesian sampling over a hyperparameter search space.
 * **Estimator** : An estimator needs to be defined with some sample hyperparameters.
 The SKLearn estimator for Scikit-Learn model training requires us to input the arguments like the source directory of the file, the name of the training file as well as the compute target being used.
 * **HyperDriveConfig** : The HyperDriveConfig is where all the parameters for hyperdrive are set.
-It includes the above mentioned parameter sampler, early termination policy, estimator along with primary metrics being used, total_runs and max_concurrent_runs.
+It incles the above mentioned parameter sampler, early termination policy, estimator along with primary metrics being used, total_runs and max_concurrent_runs.
 We then submit this hyperdrive_config, retrieve the best possible model and register it.

 * We imported dependencies and initialize an experiment.
 * We then submit the run and et the RunDetails.
 * We check the best model and compare it with the best model form the AutoML run.
-In this case, the accuracy of Hyperdrive is 0.834 which is more than the accuracy of the AutoML run hence we decided to deploy it.
+In this case, the accuracy of Hyperdrive is 0.832 dch is more than the accuracy of the AutoML run hence we decided to deploy it.

+### Results

+* The best model used Logistic Regression with an accuracy of 0.8324
 * Hyperdrive RunDetails:

 ![Hyperdrive_RunDetails](https://user-images.githubusercontent.com/68374253/105893206-d00ed480-6038-11eb-9485-c4f4ef113fa1.png)